Click here to return to the main index.

 9-7-09.
 I enjoyed a nice foggy morning in the swamp.
 I took a walk on one of the trails that was recently mowed and came across turkeys.
 After doing a stakeout in the vicinity of Tree 6, I tried to reposition the line in Tree 10 and messed it up.
 I'll have to shoot it back up there and hope for a better shot.

 9-10-09.
-It was raining when I woke up this morning.
-So I rolled over and got some extra sleep.
-If the weather cooperates, I will try to climb one of the trees tomorrow.
 This afternoon, I visited an area in the northwestern part of Stennis that contains a mixture of pines, hardwoods, and swamp.
 I saw about fifty Eastern Kingbirds along an open area.

 9-17-09.
 I hiked out to near the area of a sighting last November.
 The woodpeckers were very active around sunrise.
 I discovered a large patch of pine tar on the pants that I wore during the Tree 10 climb.
 It would not be good to get that stuff on the rope.
 Considering the pine tar, the marginal view (better than Tree 6 but still not that good), and the brittleness of pines, I have decided that it would be best to stay out of that tree.